Saving Grace (band)

-Saving Grace is a Hardcore band from Gisborne, New Zealand.
+Saving Grace is a Christian metal band from Gisborne, New Zealand.
 They were the first foreign band to sign to Strike First Records.
 Their album, The Urgency, debuted at No. 3 on the New Zealand Top 20 albums chart alongside multi-platinum sellers Lorde and Sole Mio and also debuted at No. 57 on the Billboard Hard Music Chart and No. 59 on the Billboard Heatseekers Chart in the United States.

 History

-The band started in 2005 with Nick Tauthi, Vasely Sapunov, Bruce Reid, and Mark Stichbury as Marty and the Boys, but later changed it to Saving Grace.
+The band started in 2005 with Nick Tauthi, Vasely Sapunov, Bruce Reid, and Mark Stichbury as Marky and the Boys, but later changed it to Saving Grace.
 Stichbury and Reid left soon after, and were replaced by Benjamin Davidson and Andrew Savage.
 Savage quit and was replaced by Benjamin Clement.
 Clement left and was replaced by George White.
 The band recorded their debut album, Behind Enemy Lines in 2008.

 In 2010, the band recorded Unbreakable and released their first music video for the title song and, "Oaxaca".
 Davidson left the band and was replaced by Ryan Wilson.
 Wilson left a year later and was replaced by Shaun Anderson.
 Mike Benson took over bass in 2010 and White took over Rhythm Guitar.
 In 2011, they recorded their third album, The King Is Coming and released two new music videos for "Shekinah" and "The First Woe".

 Benson left the band in 2014, and Ross McDougall joined the band on guitar, with White taking over bass again.
 The band recorded their fourth and most highly appreciated album, The Urgency in 2014.
 On 19 August 2016 the band premiered a video for the first single off of their upcoming album, Into Hell, entitled "Recidivist".
 On 27 June 2019 Saving Grace announced their disbanding and that there would be no final shows.

 On April 20, 2022 the band announced that they have reunited and are working on a new album and planning a New Zealand tour with the TKIC-era lineup.